-When you search for an electric car charger installation in Newmarket through EV Quotes, you get:
+When you choose EV Quotes for electric car charger installation in Newmarket, you get EV Quotes, you get:

 Multiple competitive quotes — not just one